jakub-jedrusiak/mars-ib-cat/README.md

 2. Host the `dist/mars.html` on a web server

-3. Embed the file as an iFrame and setup your main app to retrieve the data
+3. Embed the file as an iFrame and setup your main app to retrieve the data (see an example [above](#option-4-custom-integration))

 ## Technical Details